PCI Compliance

 participant PSP as Payment Provider

-Note over FE,PSP: PCI-Enabled Mode - Your handles card data
+Note over FE,PSP: Self-managed PCI Mode - You handle card data directly

 FE->>FE: Collect card details